School of Nursing

-A. NUR 309/310 Health Assessment and Health Assessment Lab
+NUR 310 Health Assessment for RNs Lab

-B. NUR 314 RN Credit Options*
+NUR 314 RN Credit Option*

-CON 321 Health-Related Research
+NUR 321 Health-Related Research (formerly CON 321)

 NUR 370 Theory for Clinical Practice

-C. NUR 419 Community Nursing Partnerships
+C. NUR 419 Community Nursing Partnerships for RNs Clinical

-NUR 474 Leadership and Management for RNs
+NUR 474 Professional Issues: Leadership, Management, and Organizations for RNs

 Unless previously approved, students must take all required CON and NUR courses at USM.

 In addition to reviewing the Course Sequence above, you can view a Sample Plan of Study .